AED Training in Reno & Sparks: How to Save a Life with an Automated External Defibrillator

 When Should You Use an AED?

-Use an AED when someone:
+Use an AED immediately if someone:

 Collapses suddenly